victorgarciaesgi/nuxt-typed-router/README.md

         │   └── login.vue
         └── ...

-The generated file will look like this
+The generated route list will look like this

 ```ts
 export const routerPagesNames = {